Level crossings by country: Norway

-In Norway, level crossings have red and white crosses with a similar light system to German crossings, although the yellow light shines and then the single red light flashes, as do the lights on the barriers.
+In Norway, level crossings have crossbucks colored in a white background with a red border, with similar lights to the German crossings, although the white light flash when the crossing is clear, instead of a yellow warning light, and the red light flashes, as do the lights on the barriers.
+The white light shines when the crossing is clear.
+The bells uses the same sound as the Swedish level crossings.

 From 1998 to 2008 the Norwegian National Rail Administration (Jernbaneverket) removed about 1000 level crossings, leaving about 3500 still in use.
 160 km/h is the maximum speed for trains over level crossings.
 In addition, Oslo's and Bergen's tram or light rail systems have some level crossings.
 Most lines on the Oslo Metro (T-banen) are free of them.
 Most of the level crossings were removed from the old suburban railways in the western parts of the city, when the lines were upgraded to metro standard, but some crossings are retained on the Holmenkollen Line.

-Russia

-Like U.S. level crossings, Russian crossings have two red lights.
-They act similarly to U.S. level crossings, but the barriers go slightly up for one second before going down.

-Every level crossing with barriers is manned by a crossing keeper, who depending on the crossing type, may operate it, or if it is automatic, ensure its correct operation.

-Some Russian crossings have flip-up barriers that allow cars to drive over them when going away from the tracks, but physically prevent cars from driving around or through a lowered gate toward the tracks.

 Sweden

-In Sweden there are 8,500 level crossings, according to Trafikverket, the Swedish Transport Administration (formerly Banverket, Swedish Rail Administration).
+In Sweden there are 8,500 level crossings, according to Trafikverket, the Swedish Transport Administration (formerly Banverket, the Swedish Rail Administration).
 On public roads they have light signals with or without gates.
 On private roads there are level crossings without signals.
 Most accidents occur on crossings without gates.
 For many years there have been activities to reduce the number of accidents, usually by adding gates, or adding light signals if there were none.
 On the main lines many bridges have been built, and also anywhere a new road or new railway has been built.
 Still there are some level crossings left on the main lines.
 A train speed of 200 km/h is allowed in Sweden over level crossings, if there are gates and an obstacle detection unit.
 This unit detects cars on the track and prevents the gates from closing fully and stops the train.
 According to Trafikverket, in 15 years there has only been one serious collision between a car and a train on such a level crossing, when a car ran through the gates just in front of the train.
 Level crossings on electrified lines have a wide sign above the roadway at the barrier line saying "livsfarlig ledning" (dangerous conduit).
 Some also have a sign saying "se upp för tåg" (beware of trains).

+Turkey

+Level crossings in Turkey have two red lights, alarms, barriers and, at most crossings, a large red light with the text displaying DUR (stop), which remains lit until trains have cleared the crossing.
+At the top of the signals, there is a white cross with letters saying Demiryolu Geçidi (railroad crossing).
+Additionally, each level crossing has a white sign under the signals with the red text on it that says Kırmızı ışıkta DUR (please stop at the red light), which reminds all pedestrians and drivers to stop when the red lights are lit.